Reimagining The Community Table

 Because volunteers could not safely cook in our kitchen, we partnered with local restaurants and caterers — businesses themselves struggling during shutdowns.

-With the dining room closed, we implemented a curbside pickup model.
-Families could receive as many meals as needed per household, no questions asked.
+Implementing a curbside pickup model where families could receive as many meals needed per household, no questions asked.

 The response was immediate and overwhelming.
 Donations remained strong despite economic strain, reinforcing that the community believed in the mission.
 And we discovered something unexpected: For many families, takeout was not just a temporary fix, it was a preferred and more accessible option.